FormidableLabs/victory-docs/src/screens/docs/components/faq/ecology.md

 # Frequently Asked Questions (FAQ)

+Thanks for trying Victory!
+The FAQs below are based on issues and questions from our [support channel](https://gitter.im/FormidableLabs/victory).
+You can find more examples in [our gallery](https://formidable.com/open-source/victory/gallery).
+Can't find what you're looking for?
+Help us improve these docs by [opening an issue](https://github.com/FormidableLabs/victory-docs/issues/new).

 ## Styles

 ### How can I change the colors of lines and other elements in Victory?